thinkdatascience/thinkdatascience.github.io/_posts/2019-08-08-write-a-new-post.md

 > VIF provides an index that measures how much the variance of an estimated regression coefficient is increased because of collinearity.

+VIF is calculated as follows:

+$$ VIF  =  1\over R^2

+For each variable in the dataset, VIF is c